mtlynch/mtlynch.io/_posts/2018-08-04-resurrecting-2.md

 Then, I saved the output files to `tests/golden` as the [new expected end-to-end output](https://github.com/mtlynch/ingredient-phrase-tagger/commit/c1cad53a4d661d86dc4842aff6e5bac36723d4e7).
 I pushed my changes to Github and was greeted with a pleasant sight: [my end-to-end tests passed](https://travis-ci.org/mtlynch/ingredient-phrase-tagger/builds/408786692):

-{% include image.html file="e2e-fix.png" alt="Success after fixing end-to-end test" max_width="800px" img_link=true class="img-border" fig_caption="End-to-end passing on Travis" %}
+{% include image.html file="e2e-fix.png" alt="Success after fixing end-to-end test" max_width="800px" img_link=true class="img-border" fig_caption="End-to-end test passing on Travis" %}

 # Now for the fun part

 I now had an end-to-end test that told me if I broke any of the library's behavior.
 This meant that it was time for my favorite part of a software project: refactoring.

-With the confidence from my tests, I could begin making large scale changes to the code without low probability of introducing regressions.
+With the confidence from my tests, I could make large-scale changes to the code knowing that I was unlikely to break any critical pieces.

 Stay tuned for **part three** of this series, where I will describe: